AOI - Automatic optical inspection systems

 Attributes and Capabilities of AOI Test

-Flexibility – Automated Optical Inspection can be arranged in any stage of manufacturing line in accordance customers’ needs and cost tolerance capacity.
-In order to increase inspection efficiency and reduce corresponding cost, it’s optimal to place it after reflow soldering because most defects result from non conformance occurring during soldering process.
-The flexibility attribute of AOI test leads to reduction of cost since it is an in-process test and as soon as issues are discovered, manufacturing or assembly parameters can be instantly modified so that later products will be correctly produced.
-As a result, more products won’t be rejected during functional test or final inspection.
+Flexibility – Automated Optical Inspection can be arranged in any stage of the manufacturing line in accordance with customers’ needs and cost tolerance capacity.
+In order to increase inspection efficiency and reduce the corresponding cost, it’s optimal to place it after reflow soldering because most defects result from nonconformance occurring during the soldering process.
+The flexibility attribute of AOI test leads to a reduction of cost since it is an in-process test and as soon as issues are discovered, manufacturing or assembly parameters can be instantly modified so that later products will be correctly produced.
+As a result, more products won’t be rejected during a functional test or final inspection.

 Working Principle of AOI Test

-Template matching – Template-matching method, also called area-based method or correlation-like method, has been popular for a couple of decades.
-Based on pixel-by-pixel method, a small template is applied to a large inspection image through sliding template window.
-Then, normalized cross correlation (NCC) will be calculated between the template and inspection image.
-The larger the value of NCC is, the higher matching between them will be.
+Template matching – Template-matching method, also called the area-based method or correlation-like method, has been popular for a couple of decades.
+Based on the pixel-by-pixel method, a small template is applied to a large inspection image through sliding template window.
+Then, normalized cross-correlation (NCC) will be calculated between the template and inspection image.
+The larger the value of NCC is, the higher the matching between them will be.

 Object recognition – Object recognition conforms to the same principle as view method in that difference is observed through comparison between an ideal image and the captured image of an object.

 Blob analysis – Blob analysis refers to a process during which the object is separated from the background first.
 Then with a pixel-based image applied, a blob is generated through a grouping of object pixels to inspect issues of objects.

 Owing to the progress of technologies and higher demand from market for efficiency and effectiveness, some new methods start to play a major role in PCB or PCBA inspection, among which vectoral imaging technology stands out.